Tsjuder/tea-page-content/readme.txt

 = Migration Guides =
 Stay tuned with new versions.
 For make updates safe and fast, check changelog at <a href="https://wordpress.org/plugins/tea-page-content/changelog/">Changelog</a> tab.

+If you found a bug or have a suggestion, please create topic on forum or send me email (raymondcostner at gmail.com).

 = Documentation =
 You can find primary description at <a href="https://wordpress.org/plugins/tea-page-content/other_notes/">Other Notes</a> tab, and details at <a href="http://tsjuder.github.io/tea-page-content/">Github Page</a>.